 Before playing out their ambassadorial roles in Junior Model United Nations, students research global problems to be addressed, drawn from today's headlines.
 Junior Model United Nations delegates learn how the international community acts on its concerns about topics including peace and security, human rights, the environment, food and hunger, economic development, and globalization.
 Delegates also look closely at the needs, aspirations, and foreign policy of the countries they will represent at the event.
 The insights they gain from their exploration of history, geography, culture, economics and science contribute to the authenticity of the simulation once the actual role playing gets under way and ensures a lively and memorable experience.

 JMUN is an advisory activity open to 6th, 7th, and 8th grade students with stellar grades and teacher recommendation.
 The preparation required is extensive and cognitively demanding, but it is highly rewarding and prepares students to participate at the high school level.

-Delegates must be enrolled in a JMUN advisory, complete all assignments, and maintain a 3.5 GPA in scholarship and citizenship with no Ds, Fs, Ns, or Us throughout the course of the school year in order to participate in the conference.
+Delegates must be enrolled in a JMUN advisory, complete all assignments, and maintain a 3.5 GPA in scholarship and citizenship with no Ds or Fs in academic grades, or Is or Us for citizenship grades throughout the course of the school year in order to participate in the conference.